Skip to main content

 “My father said, his father used to ride a bike with a tree attached to it,” said my dad, "to stop it from going too fast".

-In the 1890s bicycle riding and races were a common occurrence.
+In the 1890s, bicycle riding and races were a common occurrence.
 Bikes were categorised as ‘machines’.
-They could be hired or bought new and second-hand at the local cycle agent.
+They could be hired or bought new or second-hand at the local cycle agent.
 Cash or terms could be negotiated.
 Old ones could be traded in as partial payment for another.
 Some brands included: Red Bird, Beeston Humber, Singer, Swift, Raleigh, Coventry Cross, Dunlop, Popular Star, James, Dux, Massey Harris, and Rudge Whitworth.

 My great-grandfather, William Arthur Empey, was a contender in bicycle races.

 A fine day prevailed on 17th March 1898 at the St. Patrick’s Day Sports.
-They were held at the show grounds in Heathcote, Victoria.
+They were held at the showgrounds in Heathcote, Victoria.
 ‘Bookies’ and ‘Spielers’ were not welcome.
 Trees supplied shade.
 Stalls had fruit.

 Some other events included: 100 yards ‘footraces’, tug of war, quoit match, ‘handicap trot’, ‘hack race for bridle’ and ‘running high jump’.